guilmult/events-appli-code/README.md

 - The related backend is based on firebase : https://firebase.google.com/

-- For security reason, the environments repository is not pushed.
+- For security reason, the environments folder is not pushed.
 You have to complete it with firebase config